Napa Ballroom and Social Dancers is restarting our monthly dances beginning May 14, 2022. .

 Other dance opportunities include the first Friday of the month dance of the Vallejo Ballroom Dancers at the Vallejo Community Center lesson.
-October 4th will feature a rumba lesson taught by Ted Rocha.
 The B Street Sunday dance at the San Rafael Community Center (the last Sunday of each month), and Steve Luther is now hosting a Big Band Ballroom Night at Monroe Hall on the 4th Fridays of certain months.

 Hope to see you at the dances!
 We appreciate your support of dancing in Napa.
 Your attendance is necessary for both of our groups to be able to continue to provide these wonderful dance events in our local community.